 - Local government plays a critical role as a first line of interaction between citizens and government.
-Between 2004 and 2016 there have been 1 225 service delivery protests.
-Dissatisfaction with service delivery has often been cited as the reason for the increase in service delivery protests within South Africa - Poor service delivery has a disproportional impacts on different households (along racial, gendered and geographic lines), because it is predicated upon a set of distributive relations across different social groups - COVID-19 has brought to the fore, the centrality of (social) reproduction household duties such as cooking, cleaning, water and fuel collection, child care, or elder care.
-These activities, which are disproportionately undertaken by women and girls, are exacerbated by the lack of access to basic services
+There were 1 225 service delivery protests between the years 2004 and 2016.
+Dissatisfaction with service delivery has often been cited as the reason for the increase in service delivery protests within South Africa - Poor service delivery has a disproportional impacts on different households (along racial, gendered and geographic lines), because it is predicated upon a set of distributive relations across different social groups - COVID-19 has brought to the fore, the centrality of (social) reproduction - household duties such as cooking, cleaning, water and fuel collection, child care, or elder care.
+These activities, which are disproportionately undertaken by women and girls, are exacerbated by the lack of access to basic services - These vital household duties are unpaid work and not measured in GDP.
+Poor service delivery means more time doing unpaid work and affects women's labour market participation

-Local government: Situation analysis
+Local government: Situation analysis (cont.)

-- The Non-financial Census of Municipalities (NFCS) report for 2019 shows that: - Consumer units receiving free basic water declined by over 1 million in 2019 compared to 2018 - Consumer units receiving free basic sewerage and sanitation in 2019 decreased by 645 866 compared to 2018 - 132 303 fewer consumer units received free basic electricity services in 2019 compared to the year before - At the same time, millions of households are faced with a trade-off between buying food and paying for municipal services - Research by the Public Affairs Research Institute finds that: - Over more than 2 decades, local government has not been able to fulfil their conflicting objectives and their financial viability has suffered - Millions of households that are eligible for free services do not get them due to a dysfunctional system for the registration of indigent household
+- The Non-financial Census of Municipalities (NFCS) report for 2019 shows that: - Consumer units receiving free basic water declined by over 1 million in 2019 compared to 2018 - Consumer units receiving free basic sewerage and sanitation in 2019 decreased by 645 866 compared to 2018 - 132 303 fewer consumer units received free basic electricity services in 2019 compared to the year before - At the same time, millions of households are faced with a trade-off between buying food and paying for municipal services - Research by the Public Affairs Research Institute finds that: - Over more than 2 decades, local government has not been able to fulfil their conflicting objectives and their financial viability has suffered - Millions of households that are eligible for free services do not get them due to a dysfunctional system for the registration of indigent households